silviamaggi/smd-com/_drafts/goodbye-2016.md

 {% include pattern-figure.html image="/assets/3dba6-20160716-img_3117.jpg" caption="Tiny Flowers" width="1000" height="750" %}

 I'm very happy and still surprised some of my photos have been in [exhibitions](/tags/exhibitions/).
-It never happened before, and it all started after being contacted by [Shutter Hub](https://shutterhub.org.uk/){:target="_blank" rel="noopener"}'s Karen.
+It never happened before, and it all started after being contacted by [Shutter Hub](https://shutterhub.org.uk/){:target="_blank"}'s Karen.
 Before that, all I did was taking lots of photos and forget them on a hard drive.

 <!-- =================== CHECK THE FOLLOWING LINK -->